Is It Safe To Mix Muscle Relaxers and Alcohol?

 If you’re taking a muscle relaxer, you should avoid consuming alcohol.
 Can alcohol relax muscles?
-Drinking on muscle relaxers is not safe.
+Drinking alcohol and muscle relaxers is not safe.

 How long does muscle relaxer last?

-In general, muscle relaxers act as central nervous system depressants and cause a sedative effect or prevent your nerves from sending pain signals to your brain.
-The onset of action is rapid, and effects typically last from 4-6 hours.
+Muscle relaxers act as central nervous system depressants and cause a sedative effect or prevent your nerves from sending pain signals to your brain.
+The onset of action is rapid, and effects typically last 4-6 hours.

 How long are muscle relaxers in your system?

-It may show up in urine from five to 13 hours after discontinuing use. how long do muscle relaxers stay in system?
-Blood: It can be detected in blood two to four hours after use.
+It may show up in urine from five to 13 hours after discontinuing use.
+How long do muscle relaxers stay in the system?
+It can be detected in blood two to four hours after use.

 How long does it take muscle relaxers to work?